pygame-community/pygame-ce/docs/reST/ref/font.rst

       | :sl:`set the script direction for text shaping`
       | :sg:`set_direction(direction=int) -> None`

-      **Experimental:** feature still in development available for testing and feedback.
-It may change.
-      `Please leave feedback with pygame-ce authors <https://github.com/pygame-community/pygame-ce/pull/1956>`_

       Sets the font direction for harfbuzz text rendering, taking in an integer between 0 and 3 (inclusive) as input.
 There are convenient constants defined for use in this method.